uc-cdis/data-portal/docs/multi_tab_explorer.md

         // optional; fields (must exist in "fields" list above) to display as clickable buttons "linkFields": ["url"]
       },
-      "survivalAnalysis": {
-        // optional; if missing, survival analysis feature won't be used "result": {
-          // optional; if true, fetch and display calculated p-value for log-rank test "pval": false,
-          // optional; if true, fetch and display number-at-risk table "risktable": false,
-          // optional; if true, fetch and plot survival rates "survival": false
-        }
-      },
       "guppyConfig": {
         // must match the index “type” in the guppy configuration block in the manifest.json "dataType": "case",